Incubatio/ansible-role-bitbucket_cred/README.rst

 Notes:
 ~~~~~~

-- It doesn't create a new key-pair if the remote server already has a private key with <bitbucket_key_name>
+- It doesn't create a new key-pair if the remote server already has a private key named <bitbucket_project>

-- Create a new key pair if you're deploying on a machine that doesn't have already has the key pair in /path/to/project/files/<bitbucket_key_name>.
-The key pair is not saved in /path/to/project/roles/bitbucket_cred/files.
+- Create a new key pair if you're deploying on a machine that doesn't have already has the key pair in /path/to/project/files/<bitbucket_project>.

 - bitbucket deploy key is named like this: ``BPK:${bitbucket_user}@${bitbucket_project}_${timestamp}``